idxbroker/wordpress-plugin/README.md

 * Fix: Added email validation for lead management
 * Fix: Lead management times are now offset based on WP timezone settings
 * Fix: PHP notice in lead management UI
+* Notice: Dropped support for PHP < 5.4

 ### 2.2.0 ###
 * New: Added Lead Management interface so you can manage leads directly in WordPress